C0nw0nk/qBittorrent/README.md

 Automatically pause completed torrents to save bandwidth to stop seeding them

+Automatically force start downloading torrents that have not completely downloaded

 # Setup

 qBittorrent WebUI Login is all you need to turn on / enable in your qBittorrent settings in order to use this script